saeziae/blog-ng/source/_posts/build-your-own-linux-for-uconsole-a06.md

 ## Build the kernel

-I have prepared patched for the Linux kernel, it is a bit different from the Devterm A06 one.
+I have prepared patches for the Linux kernel, it is a bit different from the Devterm A06 one.

 <https://github.com/saeziae/linux-clockworkpi-a06u>